Custom Aluminum Extrusion Services

 Standard Aluminum Extrusion Profiles

 Custom aluminum extrusion profiles can be produced in almost any 2D cross-sectional shape, but many projects still benefit from standard formats that simplify sourcing, downstream machining, and assembly planning.
-Zigitech supports common aluminum bar and channel geometries when a standard profile is the most practical fit for the application.
+ZigiTech supports common aluminum bar and channel geometries when a standard profile is the most practical fit for the application.

 Standard profiles include